GusDira12/GusDira12/README.md

 # About Me
 hello o/ name's gus and this is where I just throw all the code I have and leave them as is.

-I take CS, and is currently venturing into the depths of java and c/c++, mostly because of application. all the things that exist here are (and not limited to especially paper related):
+I take CS. stuff I do at the moment are (and not limited to especially paper related):
 - java (main language for uni as one, and app/other stuff as another)
 - html/css (web stuff)
 - js (another web stuff)